 Medical Physics Resident

-The Program operates four dual energy and one single energy Varian Clinac linear accelerators (TrueBeams, Trilogy, and 600Ex), GE and Philips CT simulators, an Xstrahl Gulmay superficial unit, and a full Aria/Eclipse radiation oncology information systems/treatment planning environment.
-This is supplemented by a Elekta/Flexitron high-dose-rate brachytherapy treatment unit and Oncentra planning systems.
+The Program operates five linear accelerators (3 multi-energy Varian TrueBeam, one dual-energy Varian Trilogy, and one Varian Clinac 600Ex), GE and Philips CT simulators, an Xstrahl Gulmay orthovoltage unit, and a full Aria/Eclipse radiation oncology information systems/treatment planning environment.
+This is supplemented by an Elekta/Flexitron high-dose-rate brachytherapy treatment unit and Oncentra planning systems.
 An Equinox 100 Cobalt unit is available for a focused cobalt therapy research program within the department.
 The resident will join a strong clinical team consisting of six medical physicists, research personnel (graduate students), and technical support staff.
 The medical physicists supervise medical physics graduate students in the Department of Physics at Queen’s University.

 Qualifications for the residency position include a graduate degree in Physics or a related field.
 The preferred entry requirement is a Ph.D. in Physics or a related subject and the minimum entry requirement is a M.Sc. in Medical Physics.
 Preference will be given to holders of a CAMPEP accredited degree.
 Candidates will require excellent verbal and written communication skills, basic knowledge in radiation physics, and a strong interest in working with a multidisciplinary medical team.

 Applications are invited from all qualified candidates.
-Please submit a cover letter, curriculum vitae, transcripts, and the names of three professional referees, by 11:59 pm on February 28, 2018:
+Please submit a curriculum vitae, transcripts, letter of intent, and the names of three professional referees, by 11:59 pm on March 1, 2019:

-Submission Instructions: Please submit your Cover Letter, CV, list of 3 references, and transcripts as one single Portable Document Format (PDF) file under "Resume".
+Submission Instructions: Please include your Cover Letter, CV, and transcripts as one file under "Resume".
+Please submit list of reference as "Supporting Documents"